functorz-tech/momen_doc/actions/toast-modal.md

 ---
 description: >-
-  Show Toast: After clicking on the component configured for this action, a toast message will be displayed on the page to provide users with information or feedback.
+  After clicking on the component configured for this action, a toast message will be displayed on the page to provide users with information or feedback.
 ---